 The personal data transferred will be subject to the following basic processing activities:

 As necessary to complete a contract for the Service.

 In more detail, WeSolve makes available its Service to Customer and hereby stores and processes Personal Data about Customer on our Service infrastructure to facilitate speedy authentication, communication and a measure of security to Users of the Service.

-WeSolve will send mails to people invited to the platform, allow people to become Members of the Space at the discretion of the Customer and allow Members to share Content on the Space with the goal to further innovation and idea sharing for Customer.
+The customer can send mails through WeSolve to people invited to the platform, allow people to become Members of the Space at its discretion and allow Members to share Content on the Space with the goal to further innovation and idea sharing for Customer.

 The purpose of WeSolve’s processing of personal data on behalf of Customer is:

 Customer is able to use Our Service, owned, developed and managed by WeSolve to facilitate idea sharing, collecting, commenting, rating, prioritizing, assigning and tracking.
 In this, Customer and any personal data and Content submitted by Customer is processed by WeSolve.

 The Personal Data transferred will be processed in accordance with the ToS and may be subject to the following processing activities:

 - storage and other processing necessary to provide, maintain and update the Services provided to the Data Exporter;

 to provide customer and technical support to the Data Exporter; and disclosures in accordance with the Agreement, as compelled by law.